Just because your bathroom is small, it doesn’t mean you have to compromise on style or function.

 It’s a good idea to speak to your plumber or bathroom fitter first to find out how much work will be needed to install a floating sink and toilet in your bathroom.
-It could be an expensive job if major changes need to be made to your plumbing.
+It could be an expensive job if it involves major changes to your plumbing.

 You should also make sure that the design includes access panels to reach the concealed pipework, in case any repairs are needed in the future.

-If your shower is over a bath, look for a sectional shower screen, with hinged panels that can be folded up to save space.
+If your shower is over a bath, look for a sectional shower screen, with hinged panels that can fold up to save space.